rubocop-lts/rubocop-ruby1_9/README.md

 * https://github.com/rubocop/rubocop/issues/7641
 * https://github.com/rubocop/rubocop/pull/7643

-NOTE: This cop was removed from Rubocop as of 0.80.0, so if you are on modern Rubocop and reading this for some reason, you can't use it.
+NOTE: This cop was removed from RuboCop as of 0.80.0, so if you are on modern RuboCop and reading this for some reason, you can't use it.

 ## Style/Encoding